Meet the Board

 glenn@nzonair.govt.nz

-Kelly leads the people management and stakeholder management responsibilities of the NZ Media Fund funding rounds.
-She also supports the Head of Funding with the operations, systems, and processes of the Scripted, Factual and Platforms streams of the NZ Media Fund.
-Kelly has worked in screen industries across Europe, North America and Aotearoa for over 25 years.
+Kelly leads the people management and stakeholder management responsibilities of the Scripted, Non-Fiction and Platforms funding rounds.
+She also supports the Head of Funding with the operations, systems, and processes for these funding streams.
+Kelly has worked in screen industries across Europe, North America and Aotearoa for more than 25 years.
 She has produced award-winning films, television and commercials – and has experience in factual television, feature films and commercial content.
 She has worked at ITN and NBC Universal in London, and most recently worked as Managing Director of Ignition Creative, a film trailer production house and Territory Studio, which produces VFX for feature films and television.

 kelly@nzonair.govt.nz